Designing-Collective-Systems/NeuroDeployment/readme.md

 ## Overview

-The **Cognition Project** is a web-based application designed to track and analyze motor performance through touch interactions.
+The **Cognition Project** is a web-based application designed to track and analyze motor and cognitive performance through touch interactions.
 It features user authentication, role-based access (participants and caregivers), and a RESTful API for handling measurements and results.
 The data is stored in a PostgreSQL database and the system uses Node.js with Express as the back-end framework.

 ---